projectriff/cli/docs/riff_doctor.md

 ### Synopsis

-Check that riff is install and configured for usage.
+Check that riff is installed.

-The doctor checks:
-- necessary system components are installed
+The doctor checks that necessary system components are installed.

-The checkup will include more checks in the future as we discover common issues.
-The doctor is not a tool for monitoring the health of a cluster or the install.
+The doctor is not a tool for monitoring the health of the cluster.
-Usage is contextualized to a specific user and namespace.
-An issue with one user or namespace may not indicate systemic issues.

 ```
 riff doctor [flags]